-14 5.4.1 Capital Expenditure Summary
+5.4.1 Capital Expenditure Summary

-This section provides a review of Bluewater's capital expenditures for its historical years (since last Rebasing in 2013) and five forecast years from 2023 to 2027.
-Because this is Bluewater's first DSP, this section discusses Bluewater's internal capital budget versus actual expenditure amounts for each historical year.
+15 This section provides a review of Bluewater's capital expenditures for its historical years (since last historical year.
 Explanations for variances in each investment category that are trending higher or lower over the historical period are provided.